huss-osman/linux-fundamentals/05-docker/README.md

 Docker is a major part of modern infrastructure and application deployment.
 It allows applications and their dependencies to be packaged into portable environments that run consistently across local systems, cloud platforms, and CI/CD pipelines.

-The focus throughout this repository is understanding **how containers, images, Dockerfiles, and networking actually work**, not just memorising commands.
+The focus throughout this repository is understanding **how containers, Dockerfiles, images, and networking work** through practical learning.

 ---